-- 9 The question of the quality of NHS care, particularly hospital-based care, has been the subject of intense public and political scrutiny as a result of the series of inquiries into the very serious failures of care at Mid Staffordshire NHS Foundation Trust.
-The final Public Inquiry report, 20 published in February 2013, highlighted many areas of concern, including: - The culture prevalent at the trust: both in terms of the attitudes of the Board (primarily concerned with obtaining Foundation status for the trust, very defensive in response to any criticism or challenge, and no culture of listening to patients);21 and of professionals responsible for, or directly providing, care ("habituation and passivity" leading to tolerance of low standards, and a failure on the part of senior clinicians to follow problems up assertively with managers).22 - Resource constraints: a "mismatch between the resources allocated and the needs of the services to be delivered" led to "inadequate staffing levels" and "a completely inadequate standard of nursing".
+Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry; executive summary.
+House of

+- The culture prevalent at the trust: both in terms of the attitudes of the Board (primarily concerned with obtaining Foundation status for the trust, very defensive in response to any criticism or challenge, and no culture of listening to patients); and of professionals responsible for, or directly providing, care ("habituation and passivity" leading to tolerance of low standards, and a failure on the part of senior clinicians to follow problems up assertively with managers). - Resource constraints: a "mismatch between the resources allocated and the needs of the services to be delivered" led to "inadequate staffing levels" and "a completely inadequate standard of nursing".
 Francis stated that he had "no doubt that the economies imposed by the Trust Board, year after year, had a profound effect on the organisation's ability to deliver a safe and effective service".
 23 - Inadequate systems for setting and monitoring standards: while the Inquiry report recognised that the creation of explicit national standards in the NHS was a relatively new and welcome development, the core standards "formulated and handed down by the DH" were criticised as suffering from a number of deficiencies, including a lack of involvement by, and endorsement from, frontline clinicians.
-They were a "confusing mixture of the general and the specific" and the Annual Health Check by which compliance with the standards was assessed was not a satisfactory way of establishing that a hospital was providing satisfactory standards of care.24 Moreover, although ensuring that quality services are being provided is a key part of the role of a health care 'commissioner', PCTs at the time did not have the tools necessary to monitor quality effectively.25 - Failures of communication and co-operation: these were identified across virtually all the organisations involved in assessing safety and quality of care. including between Monitor (responsible for awarding Foundation status), the Healthcare Commission, the Health and Safety Executive, the National Patient Safety Agency, the Health Protection Agency, and professional regulators such as the GMC and the NMC.26
+They were a "confusing mixture of the general and the specific" and the Annual Health Check by which compliance with the standards was assessed was not a satisfactory way of establishing that a hospital was providing satisfactory standards of care.
+24 Moreover, although ensuring that quality services are being provided is a key part of the role of a health care 'commissioner', PCTs at the time did not have the tools necessary to monitor quality effectively.
+25 - Failures of communication and co-operation: these were identified across virtually all the organisations involved in assessing safety and quality of care, including between Monitor (responsible for awarding Foundation status), the Healthcare Commission, the Health and Safety Executive, the National Patient Safety Agency, the Health Protection Agency, and professional regulators such as the GMC and the NMC. - Failure by the DH to place quality "at the core of its policy": for example by considering properly how such key government policies as financial rebalance, Foundation Trust status and structural reform would have an impact on quality.
+While decisions or directives emanating from the DH may have been well-intentioned, they could be perceived further down the hierarchy as bullying, and implemented oppressively.
+"There needs to be a careful balance between avoiding tolerance of unacceptable standards of performance and incentivising